No More Pancake Syrup? Climate Change Could Bring an End To Sugar Maples - Slashdot

 Based on your previous statement I gently disagree about you claiming to not be being a picky eater.

-No danger to maple syrup (Score:3)
+No danger to maple syrup (Score:4, Insightful)

+Having to move to another region will be disruptive but that is nowhere near the same as claiming that maple production will be wiped out.
+It will just move further north to colder, wetter climes.
+Human-induced climate change is a serious problem and we have to act to curb it but I do wish we could "keep it real" when discussing the problems it will cause: these are bad enough without stupid articles like this gratuitously inflating them and making it easier for the deniers to ignore all warnings because some are so ridiculously wrong.

 How long does it take for a Maple to mature enough to produce syrup?
 Do Maples require other pioneer species to create fertile soil for them?
 Are other trees better for adapting to the more northern areas?
 Lots of variables involved in eco-systems moving.